 Internal Medicine residency – Coney Island Hospital, NY

 Neurology residency – University of Maryland

 Dr. Gunawardane earned her medical degree from St Georges University School of Medicine, Grenada, West Indies.
 She graduated in 1990 leading her class for clinical excellence.
 She completed her residency in Internal medicine at Coney Island Hospital in New York, and then did her neurology training and a fellowship in cerebrovascular disease/stroke at the University of Maryland Medical Center.

 She completed her Neurology residency and graduated from University of MD, where she completed a Stroke fellowship and joined the faculty in 2001, worked as junior faculty in the Dept of Neurology.

 Dr. Gunawardane was an assistant professor of neurology at the UM School of Medicine for 7 years before going into private practice in 2006.
-She remains on the UM faculty as a visiting professor and continues to deliver lectures to patients on Multiple Sclerosis and seizures.
+She continues to deliver lectures to patients on Multiple Sclerosis and seizures.